metaverselaw/lawlib/README.md

 # Text Paraphraser
 For sentence level paraphrases, we use T5 Text-to-Text generators.
 For paragraphs, we loop each sentence with T5, but this is not a friendly process for our non-coding members.
 So, we're planning to deploy a <a href="https://streamlit.io" target="_blank">Streamlit</a> application on local drive.
 This obviously takes time to build.
 In the meantime, we also use commercial vendors for paraphrasing tasks.

+# DALL-E
+We use DALL-E to generate images.
+This is an innovative tool that combines NLP and visual systems, whereby AI generates images from text input.